In the UK, the benchmark interest rate is set by the Monetary Policy Committee (MPC) of the Bank of England.

 Author:: Sarah Featherstone [email protected]

-Date: 10th of October 2020
+Date: 10th of March 2022

-The British Landlords Association is a free national association for all UK landlords, join us today for Free!
+The British Landlords Association is a free national association for all UK landlords; join us today for Free!